 - (a) FAR and forecast improvement plan In accordance with NER clause 3.13.3A(h) AEMO will, no less than annually, prepare and publish on its website information related to the accuracy of its demand and supply forecasts, and any other inputs determined by AEMO to be material to its reliability forecasts.
 Typically, this report will be prepared following the end of winter, allowing the previous year's forecast to be compared against a full year of observations, including both summer and winter maximum demand.
-The FAR and forecast improvement plan are described in detail further below. - (b) FAR methodology At least every four years, AEMO will consult on its FAR methodology in accordance with Section 3.3.1 (i).
+The FAR and forecast improvement plan are described in detail further below. - (b) FAR methodology At least every four years, AEMO will consult on its FAR methodology in accordance with Section 3.3.1 (f)).
 The consultation will consider, where warranted, variations in report structure and accuracy metrics.
-AEMO will consider feedback in the design of future reports and analysis. - AEMO will engage an external expert to review the FAR reporting metrics and methodology at least once every four years, prior to a full FAR methodology consultation. - (c) Review of Forecasting Approach At least every four years, AEMO will review its Forecasting Approach using the AER's forecasting best practice consultation procedures outlined in Appendix B of the FBPG.
-The review schedule for various component methodologies that comprise the Forecasting Approach can be found on AEMO's website.
-A review may be justified earlier than scheduled if there has been a material change in circumstances such as: - (i) introduction of a new and improved modelling technique, - (ii) material changes to the underlying drivers of some component of the forecast, or - (iii) evidence to suggest that an approach AEMO has been applying is no longer best practice.
+AEMO will consider feedback in the design of future reports and analysis. - AEMO is towill engage an external expert to review include an independent assessment of bias in the FAR reporting metrics and results methodology during at least once every four years, prior to a full FAR methodology consultation.
+Note that interim FAR methodology consultations (which address limited aspects of the methodology) do not require the independent assessor be engaged. - (c) Review of Forecasting Approach At least every four years, AEMO will review its Forecasting Approach using the AER's forecasting best practice consultation procedures outlined in Appendix B of the FBPG.
+The review schedule for various component methodologies that comprise the Forecasting Approach can be found on AEMO's website9.
+A review may be justified earlier than scheduled if there has been a material change in circumstances such as: - (i) introduction of a new and improved modelling technique, - (ii) material changes to the underlying drivers of some component of the forecast, or - (i)(iii) evidence to suggest that an approach AEMO has been applying is no longer best practice.